ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-adt-stacks-and-queues.md

 :::

 The [stack]{.term} is a list-like structure in which elements may be inserted or removed from only one end.
+This is an extremely simplistic ADT, but it is nevertheless used in many many algorithms.
-While this restriction makes stacks less flexible than lists, it also makes stacks both efficient (for those operations they can do) and easy to implement.
+The restrictions make stacks very inflexible, but they also make stacks both efficient (for those operations they can do) and easy to implement.
 Many applications require only the limited form of insert and remove operations that stacks provide.
-In such cases, it is more efficient to use the simpler stack data structure rather than the generic list.
+In such cases, it is more efficient to use the simpler stack data structure rather than a generic list.

 Despite their restrictions, stacks have many uses.
 Thus, a special vocabulary for stacks has developed.
 Accountants used stacks long before